Give us a missed call on

 The Goods and Services Tax is a transformative tax reform that has reshaped the Indian economy.
 Introduced in 2017, GST subsumed numerous indirect taxes, thus creating a unified tax structure across the country.
-For MSMEs, understanding the nuances of GST is crucial, as it directly impacts their operations, compliance, and financial health.
+For MSMEs, understanding the nuances of GST is crucial, as it directly impacts business operations, compliance, and financial health.
 This guide will walk you through the essentials of GST levy and collection, with a particular focus on its implications for MSMEs.

 The levy of GST refers to the imposition of tax on the supply of goods and services in India.
 This taxation mechanism is a key aspect of the Goods and Services Tax (GST) system, governed by the Central Goods and Services Tax (CGST) Act, State Goods and Services Tax (SGST) Act, and Integrated Goods and Services Tax (IGST) Act.